 While not much is known about its origins, astronomers have shown that dark matter plays a crucial role in the formation of galaxies and galaxy clusters.
 Though not directly observable, scientists know it exists by its gravitation effects on how visible matter moves and is distributed in space.

 For a long time, researchers believed that it must be a leftover substance from the Big Bang.
-Researchers have long sought this kind of dark matter, but so far all experimental searches have been unsuccessful.
+Researchers have long sought this kind of matter, but so far all experimental searches have been unsuccessful.
 Tenkanen said:

 “If dark matter were truly a remnant of the Big Bang, then in many cases researchers should have seen a direct signal of dark matter in different particle physics experiments already.”